BoraEnesOzsahin/7Club/app/src/readme.md

-Hello this is only for testing.
+Hello this is only for testing.Hello this is only for testing.Hello this is only for testing.Hello this is only for testing.Hello this is only for testing